Aayushbohora/Bluetooth_Module-from-scratch/README.md

 This project bridges multiple fields:

-* Embedded Systems
 * Digital Signal Processing
 * Wireless Communication
 * Protocol Engineering
 * Electronics

-It demonstrates how data can be transmitted without using traditional digital networking protocols.
+It demonstrates how data can be transmitted without using traditional digital networking protocols or hc-05 modules.

 ---